Direct Care – Intervention

 Please follow these steps to help streamline the process to bring our reading remediation program to your school:

-- Once our team confirms partnership, participating first grade teacher will identify the lowest performing readers (bottom 25%) within their classrooms (teachers can use benchmarking tool of their choice), swiftly provide appropriate student referrals and speak with legal guardians to obtain verbal consent.
+- Once our team confirms partnership, participating first and second grade teachers will identify the lowest performing readers (bottom 25%) within their classrooms (teachers can use benchmarking tool of their choice), swiftly provide appropriate student referrals and speak with legal guardians to obtain verbal consent